samugit83/AutoCodeAgent2.0/README.md

 We have integrated SurfAi into our suite as a powerful automated web navigation tool.
 This enhancement enables seamless interaction with web pages, efficient extraction of data and images, and supports the resolution of more complex tasks through intelligent automation.

 [Computer use openAi integration](#computer-use-openai-integration)
 We integrated a Computer-Using Agent (CUA) tool in Intellichain to automate computer interactions such as clicking, typing, and scrolling.
-The tool leverages OpenAI’s visual understanding and decision-making to navigate browsers or virtual machines, extract and analyze data and images.
+The tool leverages OpenAI's visual understanding and decision-making to navigate browsers or virtual machines, extract and analyze data and images.
 It provides real-time updates and screenshots via WebSocket, streamlining web navigation and data extraction tasks.
 This integration enhances workflow efficiency significantly.
 It operates similarly to Surf-ai but offers enhanced capabilities with a higher success rate for completing tasks.